 This weekend I attempted to make my dear friend Rebecca’s Egg Rolls.

 Ah but these are not the Chinese egg rolls that you find in your local restaurant.
-Nooooo, sir, these are Filipino egg rolls (also known as lumpia) and there is a difference.
+No, sir, these are Filipino egg rolls (also known as lumpia) and there is a difference.

 First, they just taste better.

-The first time I was ever introduced to the world of Filipino egg rolls was December 1996 at Rebecca and her young, charming husband Bernie’s (he made me say that) annual Christmas Party.
+The first time they ever introduced me to the world of Filipino egg rolls was December 1996 at Rebecca and her young, charming husband Bernie’s (he made me say that) annual Christmas Party.

 I mean, it was Rebecca’s mistake making these for that party because for the past 15 years we have been kinda pesky about said egg rolls.